gbmcarlos/bunq-test/README.md

     * Before submitting the new chat form, AJAX call to check if the user exists (nice to have; also in the backend)
     * AJAX call to send the new message
     * Automatic update of messages

+*Note on urls: Since there will not be authentication nor authorzation, the applicatioon will not keep a user session.
+Therefore, the URLs will follow a RESTful approach:*

+* /login (login page)
+* /{username}/dashboard (dashboard page for a specific user)
+* /{username}/chat/{chatId} (chat page for a specific chat of a specific user)